hfridholm/korsord/NOTES.md

 - change if-statements to switch statements when checking _status in -gen.c
 - Fix problem with "new best grid" skyrocketing
   (I have a fealing that the problem is that singles (1 letter words) don't get restored)
-- modify render.py to accept multiple ranked .clues files (multiple .clues files to extract and fill the requirement from .grid)

 ## Potential Quick Fixes
 - maybe hard code BASE_DIR in scripts